bravesheep/crudify-bundle/src/Bs/CrudifyBundle/Resources/doc/custom_object_retriever.md

 Changing the retrieval of objects on the `indexAction` of the `CrudifyController` can be done by creating a [query modifier][doc_query_modifier].

+## Updating the mapping
+In order to activate your object retriever, you will need to set the `mapping.object_retriever` key of your mapping to a service that contains your object retriever.
+In this case you can use Dependency Injection on your service to include additional services.
+Alternatively you can specifiy the name of the object retriever class if you do not need to specify any dependency injection.
+However this also means that the object must be constructable without having any required parameters in the constructor.
+Also take a look at the [default config][doc_config].

 [doc_query_modifier]: modify_index_query.md
+[doc_config]: config.md